MDhruv03/Secure-Stock-Trading-Exchange/README.md

 - Real-time session termination for suspicious activities
 - Comprehensive incident logging with severity ranking
 - Escalation procedures for high-severity events

-## 🎓 Educational Value

-This project provides students with hands-on experience in:

-1. **Cryptography Implementation**: Real-world application of encryption and digital signatures
-2. **Security Architecture**: Defense-in-depth approach to system design
-3. **Attack/Defense Techniques**: Practical experience with common security threats
-4. **Incident Response**: Hands-on experience with security event handling
-5. **Compliance Awareness**: Understanding of regulatory requirements

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- [FastAPI](https://fastapi.tiangolo.com/) for the excellent web framework
-- [Cryptography](https://cryptography.io/) for the robust cryptographic library
-- [Tailwind CSS](https://tailwindcss.com/) for the beautiful styling
-- All contributors who helped make this project possible

-## 📞 Support

-For support, please open an issue on the GitHub repository or contact the development team.

----

-**Note**: This platform is designed for educational purposes in a laboratory environment.
-It should not be used in production without proper security review and hardening.